Expressions and Keys

 4

 The convention can be added to the descriptor, either active or passive, as in rodrigues:active.
-When no convention is provided, active is assumed.
+When no convention is provided, passive is assumed.

 Some options can take parameter values as argument, in which case the orientation must be expressed as <descriptor>(<parameter1>,<parameters2>,...).
 An example is rodrigues(0.1,0.2,0.3).